-You hopefully know by now that your website needs plenty of words on it.
-Videos and image galleries are great for blitzing your visitors with something snazzy, but your copywriting is what’ll most impact your Google ranking.
+You might already know that your website needs lots of content.
+Videos and photos grab attention, but the words you write play a big role in improving your spot in search results.
 Even B2B content marketing for niche products requires a healthy amount of copywriting and blogging effort.

 Anyone with a keyboard and a website can publish content.
-But to reach the modern B2C or B2B buyer persona, you need to write a certain way.
+However, to reach the modern B2C or B2B buyer persona, you should write in a certain way.

-So, how to make your website rank higher in search engines, you ask?
+You may ask – how do you make your website rank higher in search engines?
 Good SEO content writing is one of the only ways for your website or blog to rank near the top of Google (or Bing or Yahoo!).

 Each website page and blog post should have a primary keyword in its